0

 Scarification

-Scarification: Soak in cold water, let stand in water for 24 hours
+Scarification: Soak in hot tap water, let stand in water for 12 hours.
+If the seed fails to imbibe, boiling water may be required.

 Stratification